emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/0-predeployed.md

 </p>
 </details>

 ***Congratulations!
-You just minted your first NFT token on the Axion blockchain!*** 🎉
+You just minted your first NFT token on the Fermi blockchain!*** 🎉

-👉 Now try going to your [Axion Wallet](http://wallet.testnet.near.org) and view your NFT in the "Collectibles" tab. 👈
+👉 Now try going to your [Fermi Wallet](http://wallet.testnet.near.org) and view your NFT in the "Collectibles" tab. 👈

 ---

 ## Final remarks

-This basic example illustrates all the required steps to call an NFT smart contract on Axion and start minting your own non-fungible tokens.
+This basic example illustrates all the required steps to call an NFT smart contract on Fermi and start minting your own non-fungible tokens.

 Now that you're familiar with the process, you can jump to [Contract Architecture](/tutorials/nfts/js/skeleton) and learn more about the smart contract structure and how you can build your own NFT contract from the ground up.